revagomes/text_selection/README.txt

 This module allows you to override the browser-level or system-level text highlight color with a color of your choosing.

-For example, when you select a text on a website to paste it in another software the highlighted text have a default background color and font color.
+For example, when you select a text on a website to copy and paste it the highlighted text have a default background color and font color.
 Using this module you are able to modify this settings to fit to the website's visual identity.

 REQUIREMENTS: